 Just so you know

-Add yes-or-no questions to your own survey using our free and easy-to-use Form Builder.
+Add yes-or-no questions to your own survey using our free online survey maker.

 Why ask yes-or-no questions?